tenjin/tenjin-android-sdk/README.md

 Using the example above, the Tenjin dashboard will sum and average the values for all events with the name `item`.

-Keep in mind that this event will not work if the value passed not an integer.
+Keep in mind that this event will not work if the value passed is not an integer.

 Tenjin deferred deeplink integration instructions:
 -------